How to Write the Perfect Cold Outreach Email That Gets Results

 The people you’re emailing are probably used to seeing 10, 20 or more cold emails a day eating up precious real estate in their inbox, so you need to figure out a way to get their attention without being insincere.

-1. It mentions the recipient by name
+1. Mention the recipient by name

-2. It offers some kind of an incentive
+2. Offer some kind of an incentive

 Customized Content That Speaks to a Real Person

-Now it’s time to dive into the content of your cold email.
 Hopefully, the person clicked it open and now they’re looking at a few short lines of text that get straight to the point.

 The email should be brief, no more than a few short paragraphs with two to three sentences each.